Shenfengxiang/Python-Picture-Crawler/README.md

 Run Python

-You can get a picture of beauties
+You can get pictures of beautiful girls